 - inability to cope with sudden physical activity

 - feeling very tired every day

-Obesity can also cause harmful changes you may not notice, such as high blood pressure and high cholesterol levels.
-It can also damage your quality of life and can often trigger depression.
+Obesity can also cause harmful changes you may not notice, including high blood pressure and high cholesterol levels.
+It can be damaging to your quality of life and is often a trigger for depression.

 What is the Obesity Management Service?

 The Obesity Management Service supports adults with a high level of obesity to improve their health and wellbeing.
-The Service focuses on those who are at high risk of developing complications from their obesity or those who already have additional health problems.
-The Service team includes doctors, nurses, dietitians, psychologists, physiotherapists and exercise physiologists.
+Our team includes doctors, nurses, dietitians, psychologists, occupational therapists and exercise physiologists.
+The Service focuses on people with a high risk of developing complications from obesity or who already have additional health problems.